 Paterson v Commissioner of Police of the Metropolis 2007, Employment Appeal Tribunal (EAT)

 A high pressure written exam for promotion was held to be a normal day-to-day activity.
 The claimant had dyslexia, and was held to have a disability, despite the high quality of written work he had produced as a chief inspector.

 The Paterson case talked about promotion.
-However, applying Ring and the Chacón Navas case, the same logic applies to recruitment, and to activities in the job itself.
-Job interviews (for example) are very relevant to participation in professional life, probably more so than high pressure written exams.
+However, applying Ring and the Chacón Navas case, the same logic applies to recruitment, and to activities in the job itself (above At Work).
+Job interviews for example are very relevant to participation in professional life, probably more so than high pressure written exams.